 "They're doing a pretty good job right now," says Mayo, adding that he and Cloherty will sit down soon "to look at the whole year."

 Former New York Met Pitcher Pete Falcone got his start pitching for the Kingsborough Baseball Team.
-For pete's career statistics you can click on to:
+For Pete's career statistics, please click here.

 DR. DENNINS GIORDANO

 Brooklyn, N.Y. -- Dr. Dennis Giordano was in his senior year at Sheepshead Bay High School when, almost simultaneously, he lost his father and his family home.
 To assist his mother, he became an ironworker, helping to build skyscrapers in midtown Manhattan.